YuelangX/yuelangx.github.io/index.md

 ## About Me

-I am currently a 5th year Ph.D. student at Department of Automation, Tsinghua University, advised by <a href="https://www.liuyebin.com/">Prof. Yebin Liu</a>.
-I'm currently interning at Institute for Intelligent Computing, Alibaba Group.
+I am currently a reseacher at Tongyi Lab, Alibaba Group working on human video generation and digital human.
+Prior to that, I obtained my Ph.D. degree from Department of Automation, Tsinghua University, advised by <a href="https://www.liuyebin.com/">Prof. Yebin Liu</a>.

 ## Research Interests